actoaps/fafnir-sso/readme.md

 * uniLoginWSPassword: Your unilogin webservice password.
 * successUrl: The URL to redirect to when successful - the JWT will be appended to this URL.
 * failureUrl: The URL to redirect to when unsuccessful.
-* emitTestToken: If set to true, on startup the service/docker image will write a test token to the log.
+* testMode: If set to true, on startup the service/docker image will write a test token to the log.
+It also enables the /test endpoint, from which you can retrieve a test token programmatically.

 How It Works
 ---